wfwalker/ebird-mybird/README.md

 eBird is already an awesome resource, so why did I want to create this project?
 I want to add a few features I can't live without:

-* Public URL's for my sightings grouped by location, day, family, and year
+* Public URL's for my sightings grouped by location, day, taxonomic family, and year
 * The notion of a named Day Trip containing sightings at multiple location
 * List of my own biggest big days, sorted by species count
 * nice-looking responsive photo gallery